 Athena administrators find they need domain expertise to understand the data that users are querying and to optimize users’ workflow.
 Administrators struggle to help users because there is no good way to analyze what Athena is doing under the covers.
-Since data sets and use cases change quickly, any hard earned gains through manual optimization goes out the window.
+Since data sets and use cases change quickly, any hard earned gains through manual SQL optimization goes out the window.
 As a result, there are practical limits on how broadly users can adopt Athena for access to data in the data lake.
 While the benefits of using Athena still outweigh the limitations, these issues are what ultimately lead organizations to abandon the pure data lake strategy and adopt a hybrid approach, duplicating data into a data warehouse.
 Instead of being the unifying solution promised by data virtualization, Athena and the data lake ends up being relegated to yet another data silo.

 Presto’s beauty is that it offers an alternative to throwing in the towel on a 100% data lake solution.
 Because of Presto’s power, it’s possible to augment an Athena-based data virtualization architecture with different optimized query engines that run on the same data sets, use the same shared catalog, and abide by the same access controls.
 By combining Athena with additional Presto query engines, data teams can preserve the core benefits of their data lake: data doesn’t move, they maintain centralized access and audits, and provide better collaboration among users through a shared catalog.
 At the same time, Presto allows teams to preserve the core benefits of Athena with reduced devops and data ops, no need to have deep domain expertise or familiarity with user workflows, and seamless scaling up and down based on demand.